Wizarding World of Harry Potter Tips

 Every young wizard dreams of walking into Ollivander’s and letting the wand choose its master.
 If you go this route (and purchase your wand inside Wizarding World), then arrive early and go to their flagship store at Diagon Alley instead of Dervish and Banges (in Hogsmeade).
 This store will have shorter lines and a wider selection to choose from.

 If you don’t care about the experience of purchasing a wand in Wizarding World, then you may want to save some time and buy it at one of the Universal hotels, at the Universal Studios gift shop at the Orlando airport, or buy it online before you even step foot in Florida.
-This also applies to purchasing other Universal merchandise.
+This also applies to your purchases of other Universal merchandise.
 If you wish to save time and money, then buy it elsewhere.

-There are several advantages to stay at a purchasing a Universal Orlando Vacation Package and staying at one Universal’s hotel properties.
+There are several advantages to stay at a purchasing a Universal Orlando Vacation Package and staying at one of Universal’s hotel properties.

 For one, you will be situated right next to the theme parks so you will have easy access to The Wizarding World of Harry Potter and all of Universal’s attractions.
 This is especially convenient if you do not have a car.